JRWu/gpu-compute-environment/README.md

 `cd gpu-compute-environment/`

+3. Rename the project from <project:> to <my_project:>.
+You can set "my_project" to be whatever you want.
+This step is important if multiple users on a single system wish to use this gpu-compute-environment.

+`sed -i -e 's#project:#my_project:#g' docker-compose.yml`

-3. Build the container.
+4. Build the container.

 `docker-compose up --build -d`

-4. Shell into the gpu compute environment.
+5. Shell into the gpu compute environment using the <my_project> name you set before.

-`docker-compose exec project bash`
+`docker-compose exec my_project bash`

 # Full Guide (Assuming fresh install with nothing installed yet)
 NOTE: This guide assumes NVIDIA hardware running ontop of Ubuntu 18.04.